Vagner Rocha: Personal life

 He is married, has 2 children, and currently resides in Pembroke Pines, Florida where he teaches Brazilian Jiu-Jitsu at Vagner Rocha Martial Arts.

-Both Rocha's son Achilles and his daughter Jasmine train under him and both are frequent competitors despite their youth.
-Jasmine is a black belt in BJJ & his son Achilles is a blue belt.
+Both Rocha's son Achilles and his daughter Jasmine train under him and both are frequent competitors in primarily no-gi grappling.
+Jasmine is a black belt in BJJ & his son Achilles is also a black belt.

+Rocha announced on January 22, 2025 that he was hospitalized with heart failure, although he has since made a recovery.